Ocotillo

 Maintenance

 Drought tolerant.
 Will bloom only in dry air.
+Looks best as a specimen plant.
 Very dependent on good drainage.
+It is completely normal for plants to lose their leaves when transplanted from one location to another.
+Most plants re-establish and will show signs of leafing out within 6-9 months of planting.
 Makes a good security fence due to spines.
-Propagation: Seed, Cuttings.
+Propagation: seed, cutting.

 Comments